 If you, like me, prefer utility kilts with only few buttons and slide pockets instead of cargo ones, this is the utility kilt to buy.

-It has no Switchback system or anything else of its kind.
-It is just as non-adjustable as your jeans.
-So, you must be a lot more careful when measuring your waist, but then it looks far better on the back.
+Then it has no Switchback system or anything else of its kind, making it just as non-adjustable as your jeans.
+So, you must be more careful when measuring your waist, but then it looks far better on the back.

 Championkilts Black Stylish Utilikilt.